 This play, written by band member Don Carter, was a melding of "A Christmas Carol" and "The Wizard of Oz."
 The cast included (l-r) John Jenson as the mean old Mr. Scrooge, Lloyd Hopkin as the too tall elf in search of a job, Gary Wolfe as the reindeer in search of a brain, Gayle Thompson as Dorothy, the rag doll dropped from Santa's sleigh in search of her home, Tom Steele as the cowardly snowman, and Wayne Walton as Santa, "The Wizard of Christmas" who made all dreams come true!

 Commander Raymond A. Ascione became the 19th Leader in 1984.
-CDR Ascione, a native of New Castle, PA, received his bachelor's degree in music from St. Leo College and his Masters of Science Degree in Human Resources Management from Troy State University.
-During his long and distinguished career, his assignments as a clarinet and saxophone instrumentalist and professional bandmaster included tours with the Naval Academy Band first as an instrumentalist, and eventually, as Assistant Leader and Leader.
+Ascione, a native of New Castle, PA, received a bachelor's degree in music from St. Leo College and a Masters of Science Degree in Human Resources Management from Troy State University.
+During his long and distinguished career, his assignments as a clarinet and saxophone instrumentalist and bandmaster included tours with the Naval Academy Band first as an instrumentalist, and eventually, as Assistant Leader and Leader.
 He also served as Operations Officer and Assistant Leader of the Navy Band in Washington DC, Director of the Navy Music Program, and Commanding Officer of the Armed Forces School of Music in Norfolk, VA.